Dem caucus erupts as members say party's leftward drift hurt moderates in election

 As of 3 p.m. on Thursday, Democrats have won 208 seats compared to Republicans' 190.
 Another 37 races have yet to be called.
 Outstanding races are in New York, California, Pennsylvania and elsewhere.
 When all those votes are counted, Republicans are optimistic their numbers could swell to 208 and beyond, according to the National Republican Congressional Committee (NRCC).
 What's known is that Republicans have flipped at least seven seats from blue to red and an eighth seat in Michigan that was most recently occupied by a Libertarian.

-Democratic Congressional Campaign Committee Chair Chair Cheri Bustos, D-Ill., said she and others were "furious."
+Democratic Congressional Campaign Committee Chair Cheri Bustos, D-Ill., said she and others were "furious."

 The call, which ended close to 5 p.m.
 ET, underscored tension that had already spilled onto Twitter where Rep. Alexandria Ocasio-Cortez, D-N.Y., perhaps the most prominent progressive leader in the House, criticized former Sen. Claire McCaskill for urging the party to moderate.